 To make discovery easy for your customers, the community platform should be highly optimized for Google and other search engines.

-To feed insights and data from the community to the rest of your organization, and vice versa, your community platform should integrate with the technologies you’re using for publishing, monitoring, listening, analytics, etc.
+To feed insights and data from the community to the rest of your organization, and vice versa, your community platform should integrate with the technologies you’re using for publishing, media monitoring, social listening, analytics, etc.

 Paying close attention to these seven key elements will help your organization effectively plan, build, and sustain a customer community.